Italians wake up to virtual standstill after sweeping quarantine measures announced

 "It's like living in a movie," he said.

 Milan, Italy's usually humming fashion and financial capital, stood quiet.
-Those who did leave their homes, open their cafes and storefronts kept their distance, conscious of contracting the disease or of having a good enough reason for roaming Milan’s streets.
+Those who did leave their homes or open their cafes and storefronts kept their distance, conscious of contracting the disease caused by the coronavirus or of having a good enough reason to roam Milan's streets.

-Under the sweeping restrictions that will stay in effect until April 3, the country’s residents are not permitted to travel outside areas where they live unless they can prove they are doing so for medical reasons, a work-related need, an emergency or because they are returning home.
+Under the sweeping restrictions, which will stay in effect until April 3, the country's residents are not permitted to travel outside areas where they live unless they can prove they are doing so for medical reasons, a work-related need or an emergency or because they are returning home.

 Large gatherings and outdoor events, including sports, have been banned, while bars and restaurants will have to close by dusk.
 Schools and universities will also be closed.